-Patients with malignant diseases often experience imbalances in serum electrolytes, which include hyponatremia, hypokalemia/hyperkalemia, hypercalcemia and hypophosphatemia.
+Patients with malignant diseases often experience imbalances in serum electrolytes, which include hyponatremia, hypokalemia/hyperkalemia, hypercalcemia, and hypophosphatemia.

 In many instances, the causes of such disturbances are joint etiologies that are not unique to certain cancer types.
 Nonetheless, these electrolyte imbalances may also signal the existence of paraneoplastic processes and foreshadow a dire prognosis.

-lung cancer patients.
+Hyponatremia, otherwise known as low blood sodium levels, is the most common electrolyte imbalance disorder found in lung cancer patients.
 This condition can be related to a plethora of causes, including concurrent diseases, incidental medications, side effects of antineoplastic therapy regimens, or the disease itself.